Ian Dempsey: Today FM

 Dempsey shocked the Irish radio world in 1998 by announcing a move to the newly relaunched Today FM.
 He had been tempted by a sizable salary package to join the station that 12 months beforehand had languished with a minimal JNLR result.
 He left RTÉ for Today FM in July 1998 and since 21 September 1998 (when his breakfast show was launched) he has worked at the station with his Gift Grub team providing comedic value.
-2fm have struggled to find a suitable replacement ever since.
+2fm has struggled to find a suitable replacement ever since.
 Attempts have included Hector Ó hEochagáin, Ryan Tubridy, Colm Hayes and Marty Whelan in recent years.
 When the move was announced he was refused entry to the Montrose campus and publicly complained that over 20,000 albums of his were not returned to him by RTÉ.
-In recent years it has been widely reported that 2fm have tried to tempt him back.
+In recent years it has been widely reported that 2fm has tried to tempt him back.
 In 2007 Dempsey started presenting an online radio show for Irish people abroad called The Craic.

 Dempsey appeared on The Restaurant where he bamboozled the critics with his Mini Bloody Mary Burgers, JFK's Lidded Lobster Soup, Swedish Meatballs, Tagliatelle with Lightly Curried Prawns, Deeply Bitter Chocolate Mousse and a dish he called "The Bomb".

 In late August 2015, Dempsey and Today FM colleague Louise Duffy presented The Seven O’Clock Show on TV3 filling in for usual hosts Martin King and Lucy Kennedy.